-While this point wasn’t included in Raskin’s article, it’s important to mention: Having a strong sales pitch is only part of the life and health insurance sales equation.
+While this point wasn’t included in Raskin’s article, it’s important to mention: Having a strong sales pitch is only part of the health, benefits, and senior insurance sales equation.
 Once you have your sales pitch nailed down, you need the right technology to support your sales process.
-An industry-specific agency management system, like AgencyBloc, can help you grow and retain your book of business effectively and efficiently.
+An industry-specific management system, like AgencyBloc's platform, can help you grow and retain your book of business effectively and efficiently.

-Schedule a demo to explore how AgencyBloc can help you achieve more.
+Schedule a demo to explore how AgencyBloc solutions can help you achieve more.

 This blog was originally published on June 1, 2017, and has been most recently updated and republished on May 24, 2022.